already neutered, purebred, and up to date with shots.

 He came to be with us when a man, who had owned Chewie since he was a puppy, and his girlfriend decided to move south and didn't want to take Chewie with them.
 Although the man shed tears, they literally dumped him in the arms of a woman who helps get dogs to us once in a while and left...no names, no phone number, no forwarding address, no veterinary records, NOTHING.
 Just here you go...and they left.

-They say time heals all wounds...and in Chewy's case it seems to prove true!
+They say time heals all wounds...and in Chewie's case it seems to prove true!
 Within a week, he transformed into the most loving, affectionate, loyal dog you could imagine!
 He showers his foster mom and dad with kisses, always greets them with a wagging tail and runs to them for petting, and curls up in bed against his foster mom every night.
+If you want a lap dog, Chewie fits the bill!
+He'd love nothing more than to be in your arms, on your lap, or against your side every second!

 Adoptions fees vary based on adoptability.
 In general our fees include spay/neuter, all age appropriate vaccines, Home Again micro-chipping & registration, worming & flea control - a "complete" pet.
 We accept CASH or Visa/Mastercard ONLY.